Fairblock/ArbitrumContracts/Readme.md

 Both examples can be tested using the provided `test.sh` files in their corresponding folders.

 For all tests, the contracts will be deployed on Arbitrum testnet by default but the RPC url can be modified in the `test.sh` and example files.
 Moreover, the private key (`sk`) should be set to the private key of an account on Arbitrum testnet which has enough funds to cover the gas fees for deploying and calling the contracts.
-Note that the addresses for the deployed contracts are hardcoded in the `decrypter-contract` and `ibe-contract` and also in the test scripts for the two test contracts.
+Note that the addresses for the deployed contracts are hardcoded in the `decrypter-contract`, `ibe-contract`, and also in the test scripts for the two test contracts.
 They can be replaced with newly deployed contracts if needed.